romain-durban/spl_validator/README.md

 ## Debugging

 The PLY parser prints debugging information in the file `parser.out`, which contains elements such as the state machine description, helping understand how the parser behaves.

+## Optimized mode

+Thanks to the optimized mode of PLY, it is now possible to massively improve the start-up time of the parser (which was excruciatingly long in our case).
+In this mode, PLY will generate table files for Lex (`lexer_tab.py`) and Yacc (`parsetab.py`) on the first execution, which are then reused on the next executions to initialize faster.

+These table files mostly contain the documentation strings used by PLY to define the tokens and grammar rules.
+This is done because the optimized mode of Python (`-O`) ignores these documentation strings.
+Keep in mind that if the implementation of the parser is changed, these table files need to be re-generated.

+When using the optimized mode of PLY, it is now possible to run the python scripts with the `-O` flag.

+This feature can be disabled through the "optimize" argument: `spl_validator.analyze(s,verbose=True,optimize=False)`

 ## Author